vyanamandra/docker.had321.hive312/README.md

 Use external volumes for conf/logs/[name/data]node dirs.

 ### Any changes or improvements:
-  Please email me @ venu.yanamandra@yahoo.com.
+  Please leave a comment.
 I will be very happy to learn.